pingcap/docs-cn/sql-non-prepared-plan-cache.md

 ## Usage

 To enable or disable the non-prepared plan cache, you can set the [`tidb_enable_non_prepared_plan_cache`](/system-variables.md#tidb_enable_non_prepared_plan_cache) system variable.
 You can also control the size of the non-prepared plan cache using the [`tidb_session_plan_cache_size`](/system-variables.md#tidb_session_plan_cache_size-new-in-v710) system variable.
 When the number of cached plans exceeds `tidb_session_plan_cache_size`, TiDB evicts plans using the least recently used (LRU) strategy.

-Before TiDB v7.1.0, the default value of `tidb_enable_non_prepared_plan_cache` is `OFF`, which means that the non-prepared plan cache is disabled by default.
-Starting from v7.1.0, the default value is `ON`, which means that the non-prepared plan cache is enabled by default.

 Starting from v7.1.0, you can control the maximum size of a plan that can be cached using the system variable [`tidb_plan_cache_max_plan_size`](/system-variables.md#tidb_plan_cache_max_plan_size-new-in-v710).
 The default value is 2 MB.
 If the size of a plan exceeds this value, the plan will not be cached.